What can meterN do for you ?

 Configuring meters and sensors

-When you'll be configuring a meter, you are required to set a main 'Command' that will return the total quantity for each records (eg: Liter, Watt per hour, m³, ..).
-For a sensor, it could be any value (eg: Temperature, Voltage, ..).
+When you'll be configuring a meter, you are required to set a main 'Command' that will return the total quantity (eg: Total Liter, Total Watt per hour, Total m³, ..).
+For a sensor, that could be any value (eg: Temperature, Voltage, ..).

 There is two different live modes: Value or State.